18F/18f.gsa.gov/content/posts/2021-04-27-we_asked_our_coworkers_why_did_you_join_18f.md

 <span>- Emily Theis, Product Manager </span>
 </blockquote>

-{% image_with_class "assets/blog/norman_allison.jpg" "height-card-lg" "Allison Norman (she/her) in a black and white picture smiling happily at the camera" %}
+{% image_with_class "assets/blog/norman_allison.jpg" "height-card-lg" "Allison Norman (she/her) smiling happily at the camera" %}

 <blockquote class="testimonial-blockquote">
 In the private sector, I worked to solve problems that just didn't feel like real problems (e.g. optimizing products to get another 0.01% of clicks), and it was starting to wear on me.
 I saw President Obama's keynote interview at SXSW Interactive in 2017, where he emphasized how solvable many real challenges are with technology.
 Obama encouraged SXSW attendees to consider applying their private sector experience to public service.
 I felt like he was speaking directly to me!
 And he was right, since joining 18F, I have been able to focus on working with agency partners to impact how the public engages with government digital products and services.
 The problems are real, they're worth solving, and it's a privilege to get to do this work every day.